bagnasconicolo/focuscc/README.md

 ## Overview

-CharmCC is a Python-based application designed for detecting and analyzing events in a cloud chamber using computer vision techniques.
+FOCUSCC is a Python-based application designed for detecting and analyzing events in a cloud chamber using computer vision techniques.
 It processes a live video feed, applies edge detection, and identifies particle tracks in real time.
 The software also supports saving detected events, managing multiple webcams, and customizing various detection parameters.

 ![image](https://github.com/user-attachments/assets/3c07d29c-4605-4ceb-a0c0-634a581c1f9c)